Through which route does Salmonella typically enter the body?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Salmonella typically enters the body through the mouth, making the ingestion of contaminated food or water the primary route of infection.
-This bacterium is commonly associated with foodborne illnesses, often arising from the consumption of undercooked poultry, eggs, or unpasteurized products.
-Once ingested, Salmonella can survive the acidic environment of the stomach and colonize the intestines, leading to infections characterized by gastrointestinal symptoms such as diarrhea, fever, and abdominal cramps.
+Salmonella typically enters the body through the mouth, as it is primarily ingested through contaminated food or water.
+This bacterium is known to be associated with various types of foods, particularly undercooked poultry, eggs, and unpasteurized dairy products, as well as contaminated vegetables and fruit.
+When Salmonella is consumed, it can survive the acidic environment of the stomach and then colonize the intestines, leading to infection.

 Subscribe